-Business Startup Lawyers Serving Mentor & Northeast Ohio
+Business Startups in Mentor and all Northeast Ohio

-Starting a new business can be the most exciting and most frustrating time you are likely to have.
+Starting a new business in Mentor or Northeastern Ohio can be the most exciting and most frustrating time you are likely to have.
 There are decisions regarding what type of business entity to register as, how do you protect the name of the business, do you want partners, how do you treat your staff – as employees or independent contractors, and how do you plan for the business to continue to support your family should something happen to you.

 Setting Up Your New Business

 The first decision to make when starting a business is what type of business entity you want your company to be.
 There are several choices and the decision depends on many factors including the size of the company you are anticipating, the type of services offered (based on new tax law changes in effect starting 2018), if you will have a partner and if the company will be for-profit or not-for-profit.

 Here is a breakdown of each type of business entity:

 The first option is to remain a sole proprietor which means that you have not created a corporation of any kind and have not registered the same with the Secretary of State of Ohio.
 A sole proprietor can register the name of the business with the Secretary of state of Ohio to protect it from being used by another company or entity.
 The sole proprietor uses the owner’s social security number for tax purposes.
 The sole proprietor has none of the protections of a corporation and all liability is personal to the owner.

 Another choice of entity is a Limited Liability Company or LLC.
 An LLC can consist of a single Member (owner) or multiple members.
 If the LLC has only one member, the income and expenses are shown on a schedule C on the Member’s personal tax returns.
 If an LLC has more than one Member then the Member must file a partnership tax return.
 An LLC may have employees or independent contractors.